jdhitsolutions/PSScriptTools/README.md

 {Get-Date -format g | Set-Clipboard} | New-FunctionItem -name Copy-Date
 ```

-The scriptblock has been converted into a function.
+The script block has been converted into a function.

 ```dos
 PS C:\> get-command copy-date